 PNC provides multi-factor (layered) security for our online banking customers.
 For security reasons, we do not provide further information related to our security practices or on our business decisions related to security.

 However, according to our anecdotal research, and information posted online, PNC Bank relies heavily on security questions and doesn’t regularly require two-factor authentication.
 PNC declined to elaborate or clarify its policies.
 Note: Their response to comment came after after this post was published, after repeated requests for comment were ignored.

 According to a spokesman:

 Simple does indeed use SMS-based two-factor authentication.
 It’s required for a number of our banking functionalities — including making payments greater than $1,000, sending payment to a new contact, approving instant transfers, and changing personal contact information.

 A spokesman declined to comment beyond the company’s “extensive mulilayered security protocols and processes.”
 According to information posted online, the company only ever asks for security questions.

 The company has an “Advanced Access” procedure involving a one time password.
 However, according to a spokesman: “Advanced Access may be required at login to verify a customer’s identity if we notice account activity that is out of pattern for that customer.
 But it’s not something that’s necessarily required for every login.”

-As you can see there is there's a lot of variety in how banks use different layers of security.
-There's no uniform response.
-If your transaction meets certain criteria or a bank's algorithm detects something odd, a red flag goes off and you might be prompted for a one-time password, or simply for the answer that a security question will provide.
+As you can see there’s a lot of variety in how banks use different layers of security.
+There’s no uniform response.
+If your transaction meets certain criteria or a bank’s algorithm detects something odd, a red flag goes off and you might be prompted for a one-time password, or simply for the answer that a security question will provide.
 At the very least, though, a username and password will get someone access to your account balance, and in many cases other pieces of personal information.